 Now that your profile images are best-practice approved, your posts are driving traffic to live links.
 You’ve now addressed any past issues facing your current audience, you’re ready to move on to the final step.

 This absolutely depends on the platform, and also depends on how long you spent inactive on it.
 Did you have a relatively engaged Twitter audience that will be excited about your return?
 There’s absolutely an opportunity for promotion there.

 It’s important to consider the platform you are returning to and to remember how you left it as well.
 Are you looking to start posting to your forgotten Pinterest account?
-Odds are, your followers may not have been as aware of this inactivity as they were when your daily Instagram stories stopped.
-Understanding the platform, and how much of an opportunity a return to said platform presents, will help to determine your return strategy
+Odds are, your followers may not have been as aware of this inactivity.

-Regardless of whether or not your business’s return to a particular platform offers a promotional opportunity, it is VITAL that you plan prior to reinstating the channel.
 Use your metrics from your social media channel to determine the type of content you should create moving forward (check out our Social Media Reporting Checklist for guidelines and templates for analyzing your social media presence).
 Plan your content in a content calendar.
-If part of your content calendar includes measurable lead generation, purchases, downloads, etc., make sure that you have some sort of tracking, either native to the platform or otherwise, to measure the success of your efforts.
+If part of your content calendar includes measurable lead generation, make sure that you have some sort of tracking platform to measure the success of your efforts.

 It can be scary stuff taking on the revitalization of a forgotten and neglected social profile.
 However, with fear, we also find opportunities to start fresh, learn from the past, and work towards our new goals.